Friends of Same is a community based not-for-profit group in the

 Same is situated in the central south of Timor Leste,

-The majority of people speak Tetum,
+Most people speak Tetum,

 It is in an area of high rainfall and remnant rainforest but a cooler dry season (August to October) with temperatures dropping to as low as 5 degrees Celsius in Same.